haochenuw/zero-modform/README.md

 atkin-lehner.sage: Computes set of fixed points of any atkin_lehner operator $w_d$ on $X_0(N)$.

-multimod.sage: Computes an u-polynomial of atkin-lehenr eigenforms of any conductor, with a chosen u satisfying some integrality assumptions( which u = j always satisfy).(**Multimodular** method).
+multimod.sage: Computes an u-polynomial of atkin-lehner eigenforms of any conductor, with a chosen u satisfying some integrality assumptions( which u = j always satisfy).(**Multimodular** method).
 N does not have to be square free.

 polyrel-ZZ.sage: Computes u-polynomial of atkin-lehner eigenforms with r and u having concentrated poles.
 N does not have to be square free. (**Yang-product** method)